redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 sectionid: specification
 toc: true
 ---
-# Simple Server Protocol Specification
+# Runtime Server Protocol Specification

-The Simple Server Protocol is based on version 3.x of the language server protocol.
+The Runtime Server Protocol is based on version 3.x of the language server protocol.

 ## Base Protocol